tornotron/prepacademy/README.md

 * Ensure you have setup wp-local or XAMPP local server

 ### Installation

-1.Run the tornotron automation scripts to setup local dev environment
+1. Run the tornotron automation scripts to setup local dev environment
-2. Clone this repository using the command: `https://github.com/tornotron/prepacademy`
+2. Clone this repository using the command:
     ```sh
     git clone git@github.com:tornotron/prepacademy.git
     ```